 Ahead of tonight’s API report, both Oil continues sideways just above the $40 mark as it and Gold overnight added 0.17%.

-Meanwhile, Bitcoin is up 0.04% after the Bank of Thailand confirmed it has already started using CBDC, a central bank-backed digital currency for some corporate transactions.
+Meanwhile, Bitcoin is up 0.04% after the Bank of Thailand confirmed it has already started using CBDC, a central bank-backed digital A financial medium for the exchange of value.
+In economics, it is the monetary system employed by a ... for some corporate transactions.
 BOT Dep.
 Gov. Vachira Arromdee told Coinbase that the government was considering providing access to the general public, despite possible disruptions to the banking sector.

 Adding to the optimism, Mastercard yesterday announced it was expanding its crypto programme, revealing that it had signed a deal with crypto-platform Wirex.